sfigg/commercialization-public/design/device-experiences/wi-fi-power-management-for-modern-standby-platforms.md

 System integrators and SoC vendors should use the checklist below to verify that their Wi-Fi device and Wi-Fi miniport power-management design are compatible with Windows 8 and Windows 8.1.

-**Note**  The [Windows Hardware Certification Kit](http://msdn.microsoft.com/library/windows/hardware/jj124227.aspx) includes an extensive set of Wi-Fi driver tests to help ensure the Wi-Fi device is compatible with Windows 8 and Windows 8.1.
+**Note**&nbsp;&nbsp;&nbsp;The [Windows Hardware Certification Kit](http://msdn.microsoft.com/library/windows/hardware/jj124227.aspx) includes an extensive set of Wi-Fi driver tests to help ensure the Wi-Fi device is compatible with Windows 8 and Windows 8.1.
 Wi-Fi device vendors and Wi-Fi miniport driver developers are encouraged to review the Windows Hardware Certification Kit tests and use them to validate their driver implementation as early as possible in the design cycle.